12 key steps to kindly tell coworkers you're leaving

-Most people form friendships at work that last a lifetime and it can be hard to say goodbye when it is time to leave your job.
+Most people form friendships at work that last a lifetime, and it can be hard to say goodbye to your coworkers when it is time to leave your job.

 Let's try to waive that heavy weight off your shoulders!
 Here I will tell you all about how to make your departure as smooth and painless as possible for you and your coworkers.

 Is it OK to tell coworkers you're leaving?

 It's perfectly OK to tell your coworkers you're leaving.
 However, make sure that your direct manager has given you the green light to do so.

 Talk to them first and ask when you can make the announcement to your colleagues.

 But how to tell your coworkers you're leaving when it feels like you are betraying them?

 Well, it may not even come as big news to some of your coworkers – if you are close, they might know how you feel about your current job and that you are checking other opportunities.